Larkinabout/fvtt-custom-dnd5e/README.md

 </details>

+<p align="right">(<a href="#custom-dd-5e">back to top</a>)</p>

+---

 ## Compatibility
 ### Variant Encumbrance + Midi
 Custom D&D 5e will defer to the [Variant Encumbrance + Midi](https://foundryvtt.com/packages/variant-encumbrance-dnd5e) module for encumbrance configuration when it is active.

+<p align="right">(<a href="#custom-dd-5e">back to top</a>)</p>

+---

 ## Required Modules
 ### [libWrapper](https://foundryvtt.com/packages/lib-wrapper)
 For developers, LibWrapper is used to patch:
-- **`Application.prototype._render`:** Allows adding data to the character sheets without editing the HTML.
-This should no longer be required with the release of Application V2.
-- **`CONFIG.Actor.documentClass.prototype._prepareEncumbrance`:** Patched when the D&D 5e's 'Encumbrance Tracking' setting is set to 'Variant'.
-Avoids recalculating encumbrance as well as issues with encumbrance active effects applied during item updates/deletions.
+- **`CONFIG.Actor.documentClass.prototype._prepareMovementAttribution`:** Patched when 'Show Jump Distance' is enabled.
+Appends Long Jump and High Jump distances to the movement tooltip for characters.
+- **`CONFIG.Canvas.rulerClass.prototype._getWaypointLabelContext`:** Patched when 'Ruler Travel Time' is enabled.
+Adds travel time estimates to ruler waypoint labels.
 - **`CONFIG.Dice.D20Die.prototype.applyAdvantage`**: Patched when at least one roll is configured.
 Replaces roll formula to allow different numbers and faces of dice.
 - **`CONFIG.Dice.D20Roll.fromConfig`**: Patched when at least one roll is configured.
 Replaces the d20 die formula with the custom die formula.
 - **`CONFIG.Dice.D20Roll.prototype.configureModifiers`**: Patched when at least one roll is configured.
 Adds the custom die formula to the d20 options to make it available to `validD20Roll`.
 - **`CONFIG.Dice.D20Roll.prototype.validD20Roll`**: Patched when at least one roll is configured.
 Additionally returns true when a custom die exists.
+- **`dnd5e.applications.actor.BaseActorSheet.prototype._prepareSenses`:** Patched when senses configuration is enabled.
+Applies custom senses modifications.
-- **`Token.prototype._refreshEffects`:** Patched when Custom D&D 5e's 'Radial Status Effects' setting is enabled.
+- **`dnd5e.dataModels.actor.AttributesFields.prepareEncumbrance`:** Patched when the D&D 5e's 'Encumbrance Tracking' setting is set to 'Variant'.
+Avoids recalculating encumbrance as well as issues with encumbrance active effects applied during item updates/deletions.
+- **`dnd5e.dataModels.actor.AttributesFields.prepareMovement`:** Patched when encumbrance speed reduction mode is set to 'Multiplier'.
+Applies multiplier-based speed reductions to movement values.
-- **`Token.prototype._drawEffect`:** Patched when Custom D&D 5e's 'Radial Status Effects' setting is enabled.
+- **`foundry.canvas.placeables.Token.prototype._refreshBorder`:** Patched when Custom D&D 5e's 'Token Border Shape' setting is enabled.
-- **`Token.prototype._drawOverlay`:** Patched when Custom D&D 5e's 'Radial Status Effects' setting is enabled.
+- **`foundry.canvas.placeables.Token.prototype._refreshEffects`:** Patched when Custom D&D 5e's 'Radial Status Effects' setting is enabled.

-## Credits
-The Radial Status Effects feature is a modification of code developed by [Dorako](https://github.com/Dorako) under the MIT License, which is reproduced here: [Licence](./scripts/radial-status-effects.js)
+<p align="right">(<a href="#custom-dd-5e">back to top</a>)</p>